 Illinois, Arizona, Colorado, Florida and others have had their share of glory with community solar projects.
 The rural town of Fremont in Nebraska is now first in line, as far as case studies on community solar go.
 Founded in 1856, Fremont, Nebraska is a town of roughly 27,000 residents, about 35 miles northwest of Omaha.
 The local economy is rooted in agriculture and, today, agribusiness support services.
 A Hormel meat packing plant is the largest employer in town, and Costco recently broke ground for a poultry processing plant.

-has a long history of environmental stewardship and latent demand for renewable energy.
+The town has a long history of environmental stewardship and latent demand for renewable energy.
 When Brian Newton arrived in Fremont as the new Utility General Manager in October 2015 with 12,000 accounts, he set about discussing the possibility of a community solar farm for his customers.
 Although the original plan was for a relatively small, 500-kilowatt (kW) system, Fremont residents had lined up to register for the program in such numbers that the project was first expanded to 1 megawatt (MW) capacity.
 With ever more customers wanting to buy in, the project was further expanded to 1.55 MW — or 4,928 panels — in the project’s 12.55-acre site.

 Strategies for Success